markmanongsong/car-insurance-renewal-conversion-analysis/README.md

 # 🚨 Problem Statement

-Renewal conversion decreased from 2025 to 2026 after agents began handling both Renewals and New Business.
-This project evaluates the impact of the operational change and identifies opportunities to improve renewal success.
+Renewal conversion fell from 80% in 2025 to 50% in 2026 after agents began handling both Renewals and New Business.
+This study evaluates the operational impact of the new model and proposes data-driven recommendations to improve renewal success.

 ---